X

 Modeling Household E-commerce Delivery Rates and Assessing their Equity and Freight Travel ImpactsWillingness to Pay

 This research project offers multiple benefits to the freight mobility sector.
-Quantifying the disaggregated demand of delivery packages will provide data inputs for evaluating the traffic congestion and emission due to reduced drive-alone shopping trips and increased last-mile delivery trips.
-The outcomes are expected to complement the implementation of equity-based delivery services (prioritizing the areas with the high demand).
-From consumers' perspective, the research outcomes can further analyze the travel time reduction due to foregone shopping trips.
+Quantifying the disaggregated demand of delivery packages will provide data inputs for evaluating the traffic congestion and emissions due to reduced drive-alone shopping trips and increased last-mile delivery trips.
+The outcomes are expected to complement the implementation of equity-based delivery services (prioritizing the areas with high demand).
+Fromthe consumers' perspective, the research outcomes can further analyze the travel time reduction due to foregone shopping trips.

 Sponsored by: Freight Mobility Research Institute, US DOT Tier-1 Center, Joint project with PSU and FAU, PI.
 Dr. Sabya Mishra, 2022-2023.